AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 #### Requirements & Dependencies.
 ---
 >
-> Before stating the setup process you need to have <em>`setuptools`</em> installed, if you don't have it already do so,
+Before stating the setup process you need to have <em>`setuptools`</em> installed, if you don't have it already do so, run the command :
-> run the command :
+>
-> - Through Pypi :
+> - Using Python package index (Pypi) : :
 >```
 >	- $ pip install setuptools
 >```
-> - Through Conda :
+> - Using Anaconda package index :
 >```
 >	- $ conda install -c conda-forge setuptools
 >```